 This article may contain affiliate links.
 Clicking on or purchasing products we recommend through a link may earn a small commission.
 Read our disclosure and privacy policy page for details. *COVID-19 TRAVEL ALERT – Travel recommendations offered on this site are not to encourage you to travel against travel advisories.

-This website got its start when I started sharing my adventures with my girlfriends.
+This website started when I started sharing my adventures with my girlfriends.
 One of the things we did the most was to hop in the car and drive to a small shopping village in Ontario.
 It was an affordable mini-vacation that turned into a love for finding Historic Shopping Villages on my travels.
 On a recent trip to Northern Virginia, I was elated to discover the Historic Occoquan Village, Shops and Museum.

 Historic Occoquan Village